Being a teenager is hard — but being a teenager with a mental illness is even harder.

 I believed the stereotypes portrayed in movies and books.
 The stigma surrounding bipolar disorder was not something I could live with at that time.

 This is why I have such a strong passion for educating people about bipolar disorder so that no one has to endure what I did.

 I had a vision 3 years ago that I was on a stage sharing my story to help others understand what it’s like living with bipolar disorder and to help others living with it to recover.

 Tracye Bergeron is a speaker, mentor, and educator who works to educate others on life with bipolar disorder.
-Tracye shares her advocacy work on her Instagram account @balancedbipolarlife and on her podcast “Balanced Bipolar Life,” which is available on all podcast streaming services.
+Tracye shares her advocacy work on her Instagram and her podcast “Balanced Bipolar Life,” which is available on all podcast streaming services.
 Tracye can be reached at firstname.lastname@example.org.